hyron-group/reference/ecosystem/plugins/param_parser.md

 ---
 description: >-
-  Param-parser is a default fontware plugins supported by Hyron.
+  Param-parser is a default frontware plugins supported by Hyron.
 That help pass params from request into handler function that automatically
 ---